 In 2023, the Company entered into Simple Agreements for Future Equity ("SAFE") for aggregate purchase amounts of \$2,666,953.
-The 2023 agreements, which provide the right of the investors to future equity in the Company, are subject to a valuation cap of \$65.0 million.
+The 2023 agreements, which provide the right of the investors to future equity in the Company, are subject to a valuation cap of \$65 million.
 The agreements have a discount rate of 80%.

 If there is a preferred equity financing before the termination of the SAFEs, on the initial closing of such equity financing, this SAFE will automatically convert into the number of shares of Safe Preferred Stock equal to the Purchase Amount divided by the Discount Price or Conversion Price.
 The Discount Price is the price per share of the Standard Preferred Stock sold in the equity financing multiplied by the Discount Rate.
 The Conversion Price is 1) the Safe Price or (2) the Discount Price, whichever calculation results in a greater number of shares of Safe Preferred Stock.
 The SAFE price is the price per share equal to the valuation cap divided by the Company's dilutive shares outstanding.
-See Note 11 for conversion subsequent to June 30, 2023.